Aviator badge: Bangladesh

 The Aviator Badge of Bangladesh Air Force closely resembles the pilots flying badge of The Royal Air Force.
 Though the badge has a touch of its own characteristics.

 Canada

 The Pilot Flying Badge of the Royal Canadian Air Force is:

 China

 The emblem of the People's Liberation Army Air Force is:

 Denmark

 The aviator badge of the Royal Danish Air Force is based on the national coat of arms of Denmark.

+Iran

+The Pilot Flying Badge of the Islamic Republic of Iran Air Force is:

 France

 The aviator badges of the French Air Force/Armée de l'air française and French Navy/Force maritime de l'aéronautique navale are: